 I’ve compiled a list of tips for getting the best results from your session.
-If you like more comprehensive instructions, please download my style guide at the bottom of the front page of my website.
+If you like more comprehensive instructions about what to wear, please download my style guide at the bottom of the front page of my website.

 1. Let me know about any requirements you have for the headshots (before you arrive at the studio!)
 Is your company asking for a specific look with the lighting or a particular crop?
 Background color?
 Send me inspiration images that help determine the style want.
 I need this information before your session, so that I can set up before you arrive.

 3. Think of three key words you’d like to project in your photos.
 Want to look confident, strong and brave?
 Or, approachable, trustworthy and patient?
-Communicating to me the way you’d like to appear in your photos will help with lighting, posing and style.
+Communicating the way you’d like to appear in your photos will help with lighting, posing and style.

 4. Wear solid colors.
 Stripes and patterns can be distracting in photos.
 The emphasis needs to be on your face and eyes.
 I recommend that you skip jewelry, or pick understated pieces for the same reason.
 For longer sessions, you can bring a couple of outfits to the studio, and I’ll help you pick.
 For 15 min sessions, please arrive in the outfit you would like to be photographed in.
 You can change jackets or other accessories for a second look.